grpc/proposal/A59-audit-logging.md

 actually exist anywhere as a `.proto` file.
 Nor does gRPC process the policy as protobuf by any means.

+When the policy explicitly sets the audit condition with no audit loggers, or vice versa, no audit logging will ever happen.
+However, this is considered as valid configurations and will be accepted by the server.

-Similar to the xDS case, unsupported logger types or any other misconfiguration will cause the server to fail to start.
+`config` needs to be a valid json object and it defaults to an empty json object if omitted.
+Similar to the xDS case, unsupported logger types or any other misconfiguration will cause the server to fail to start by default.
+If `is_optional` is set to true, unsupported logger types will be ignored but any other config parsing errors will still be enforced.

 The authorization policy is backed by two RBAC filters, a DENY followed by an ALLOW.
 The audit logger configurations will be duplicated in both generated